Focus and Scope

 Peer Review Process / Policy

 All articles that is submitted to Media Statistika should free plagiarism and suitable with focus and scope and author guidelines.
 Before the review process, all articles will be checked the plagiarism and the suitability format.
-The peer-review process is done by two reviewers.
-Each reviewer will give substantial comments about material content.
-The reviewer can ask an advance review to check author revision.
-The article can be accepted or declined after the author follows the peer-review processes.
+The manuscript will be sent to at least two anonymous reviewers (Single Blind Review).
 The final decision is taken by the Editor in Chief which refers to review results.

 After an article is accepted for publication, then the article will continue on the layout process and get the manuscript number with Digital Object Identifier (DOI), then process to publish.